jwittbold/mini_pipeline/README.md

 A number of SQL queries are then performed.

 ## Usage
-This Python script will create a PostgreSQL database and populate it with data found within the included .csv file.
+This Python script will create a PostgreSQL database and populate it with data from the included .csv file.

 ## Prerequsites
 Users will first need to have a recent version of Python installed as well as PostgreSQL database.